Day 2 – Shaping the future of purpose-led business

 Gaelle Le Gelard, Food circular design project manager, Ellen MacArthur Foundation

-SESSION B: Seizing the green opportunity in finance
+STREAM B: Seizing the green finance opportunity

 Dr Rhian-Mari Thomas, CEO, Green Finance Institute